Top 10 Collaboration Tools for a Startup to Boost Productivity

 4. Analytical skills

-Performance management is one of the benefits of a collaborative tool; you can track your team's progress and decide what needs to change to improve efficiency.
+Performance management is one benefit of a collaborative tool.
+You can track your team's progress and decide what needs to change to improve efficiency.

 Therefore, you should enhance your analytical skills so you’re not ignorant of operational loopholes.